burlster1980/arupcodev060/content/arup-pages/campaigns/covid-19-launch-v4.md

 <!-- end slide one - intro -->
 <!-- slide two - helping -->
 <section class="wec-section override animated wec-section--pad covid-section panel-two covid-section-white center-align overlay" id="covid-2">
-	<div class="wec-section__media" style="background-image:url('/images/arup-pages/covid-19/hospital-demo.jpg')"></div>
+	<div class="wec-section__media" style="background-image:url('/images/arup-pages/covid-19/hospital-corridor.jpg')"></div>
 	<div class="wec-section__inner">
         <div class="wec-section__main" data-theme="overlay-text">
         	<div class="container mid-width">
         		<h2 class="section-heading animate animate-content">Immediate needs</h2>
                 <div class="animate animate-content">
                     <p>As engineers, designers and technical consultants we have a role to play in this moment of crisis.
 This is a moment to be brave, try new ideas and collaborate closely with others to develop services and facilities our communities need.</p>
                     <p>We have teams around the world working on the rapid adaptation of existing spaces for medical use.
-Our healthcare experts are working on modular designs for intensive care beds and investigating the conversion of industrial oxygen for clinical use.</p>
+Our healthcare experts are working on modular designs for intensive care beds and inves-tigating the conversion of industrial oxygen for clinical use.</p>
-                    <p>Neuron, our AI powered digital building management platform, has been modified to operate a thermal imaging system that can help screen people’s health as they return to work for clients in China. </p>
+                    <p>Neuron, our AI-powered digital building management platform, has been modified to operate a thermal imaging system for clients in China, to help screen people’s health as they return to work. </p>
                     <div class="panel__scrollIcon black">
                         <div>
                         <div class="icon">